-As any physical intervention involves some risk of injury, Workers must weigh this risk against the risks involved in failing to physically intervene when it may be warranted.
-Intervention may be warranted when a Student, other Students, Workers or others are being harmed or are in imminent danger of being harmed.
+As any physical intervention involves some risk of injury, Representatives must weigh this risk against the risks involved in failing to physically intervene when it may be warranted.
+Intervention may be warranted when a Student, other Students, Representatives or others are being harmed or are in imminent danger of being harmed.
+Such interventions should be employed as measures of last resort required to ensure safety and protection (ie. physical interventions, including physical restraints, removals or escorts in accord with the School's policies regarding Restrictive Interventions) or to contain and/or control the behaviour of Students in circumstances such as:

-Such interventions should be employed as measures of last resort required to ensure safety and protection (ie. physical interventions, including physical restraints, removals or escorts) or to contain and/or control the behaviour of Students in circumstances such as:
+• A Student attacking a Representative or third party.

-- A Student attacking a Worker or third party. - A Student attacking another Student. - Students physically fighting. - A Student causing, or at risk of causing, injury to themselves or others. - A Student misusing dangerous materials, substances or objects where it is likely that this will cause imminent harm. - A Student placing themselves (deliberately or inadvertently) in a dangerous situation. - A Student being attacked by a third party.
+- A Student attacking another Student. - Students physically fighting. - A Student causing, or at risk of causing, injury to themselves or others. - A Student misusing dangerous materials, substances or objects where it is likely that this will cause imminent harm. - A Student placing themselves (deliberately or inadvertently) in a dangerous situation. - A Student being attacked by a third party.

-All Workers using physical interventions are responsible and accountable for the manner in which they exercise that authority.
-Workers must report all physical interventions to the Principal or Deputy Principal.
-Principals would then report the same to the Regional Director.
+All Representatives using physical interventions are responsible and accountable for the manner in which they exercise that authority.
+Representatives must report all physical interventions to the Principal or Deputy Principal.
+Principals would then report the same to the Regional Director or the Chair Youth+.